At one time or another, everyone asks the question, “What is that bird?”

-The Merlin team at the Cornell Lab also includes Steve Kelling, Rick Bonney, Tina Phillips, Tim Levatich, Andrew Spencer, Jasdev Imani, and Luke Seitz.
+The Merlin team at the Cornell Lab also includes Steve Kelling, Rick Bonney, Tina Phillips, Tim Levatich, Andrew Spencer, Jasdev Imani, Luke Seitz, Gates Dupont, Sam Heinrich, and Jeremy Collison.
 Special thanks to John Fitzpatrick, Adriane Callinan, Mary Guthrie, Sean Scanlon, Nicola Leckie, Hugh Powell, France Kehas-Dewaghe, Syed Rehman, Greg Delisle, Ben Barkley, and Marshall Iliff.

 Brian Sullivan: In between leading eBird and serving as the photo editor for the Birds of North America Online, Brian manages to snap a few shots on his travels.
 By a few, we mean thousands!
 He has 18,000 Red-tailed Hawk images.
 Can you guess Brian’s favorite bird?

 Gerrit Vyn: Few photographers have the artistic eye, patience in the field, and bird expertise to come back from expeditions with stunning images, sounds, and videos every time.
 Gerrit is a cinematographer and photographer in the Cornell Lab’s Multimedia program.

 Christopher Wood: Chris has been carrying a camera on his birding trips since he was in the 5th grade, documenting one rare bird after another.
 Chris serves as the Assistant Director of Information Science, helping lead eBird, the Birds of North America, and Neotropical Birds.